microsoft/trident/README.md

 using the ADO repo browser or directly in VSCode.
 We are working on uploading the docs to the engineering docs site.

+You can use the `Live Server` VSCode extension to view the docs in VSCode.
+After installing the extension, you can right click on the HTML file and select `Open with Live Server`.
+This will open the docs in your default browser.
+Alternatively, if you did not want to install the 3rd party extension, you could just start your own local web server and open the HTML file in your browser, e.g.: `python3 -m http.server --directory trident_api/docs/html/`.

 ### Schema

 The raw JSON Schema for Host configuration is here: [trident_api/docs/trident-api-schema.json](trident_api/docs/trident-api-schema.json)